ttelcl/lcl-bike-app/instructions.md

   - Right-click the `CitybikeApp` and select "Set as Startup Project" (only needs to be done once).
 Then click the green arrow "Run" button in the toolbar to start the app running in the Kestrel server.
-You can configure addition run options from the drop-down sub-button on that button if you wish, such as selecting which browser to open, or not to open any browser at all.
+You can configure additional run options from the drop-down sub-button on that button if you wish, such as selecting which browser to open, or not to open any browser at all.
   - Alternatively, just right-click the `CitybikeApp` and select